Practical Class Instructions:

 - Logistics: Think about childcare, transportation, and incentives to attend the session.

-Option B: Documentary Analysis
+Option C: Documentary Analysis

 Method: Systematic audit of medical records, appointment logs, and staff communications.